How to scale ads spend from $30k to $400k within one year with automation strategy

 This rule set tracks the moment when the amount spent is enough, but before it’s too late to increase the budget.

-Our daily routine consists of these rule sets.
-Although our rules vary slightly, they are universal for us.
-We were able to eliminate the need to scale the team because of daily routine automation managed by one person.
+The daily routine consists of these rule sets.
+Although the rules vary slightly, they are universal.
+The team was able to eliminate the need to scale the team because of daily routine automation managed by one person.